 Volunteers, we need you!

 Volunteers keep us running.
 If you want to volunteer, you can leave a voice message on our answering machine (330) 296-3523 or email us at [email protected] .
-We check mail once a day.
+(We check our email more often than our voicemail)

 The PCHS maintains a 16 acre property with 12 structures nestled in the vast green space.
 Volunteers are welcomed in the following areas: